 Functional allocation of expenses – New guidance now requires all not-for-profit organizations to report expenses by both their natural and functional classification, although allowing for flexibility in the method of presentation.
 Eliminating the separate Statement of Functional Expenses requirement originally imposed on Voluntary Health and Welfare Entities, all not-for-profits now have the option to provide a functional expense analysis on the face of the Statement of Activities, as a separate statement, or in the notes to the financial statements.
 Not-for-profit organizations are also now required to provide a qualitative description of the methods used to allocate costs among functional areas.
 To assist in this process, FASB has refined its definition of management and general activities, and included additional illustrative guidance within the new standard to better depict which types of costs should be allocated among program and/or support functions.

 Investment return and expenses – ASU 2016-14 also provides for new reporting requirements related to investment return.
 All not-for-profits are now required to present investment return, net of external and direct internal investment expenses, on the Statement of Activities.
-Further, the new standard eliminates the currently required disclosures related to (1) components of investment income, (2) total performance of other investment portfolios (required of institutions of higher education), and (3) netted investment expenses, with the exception of internal salaries and benefits which now require disclosure.
+Further, the new standard eliminates the currently required disclosures related to (1) components of investment income, (2) total performance of other investment portfolios (required of institutions of higher education), and (3) netted investment expenses.

 Enhanced disclosures –